"The Chosen Spot"

 - Canandaigua Lake provides drinking water for 70,000 residents.

-- Squaw Island is one of two islands located in the Finger Lakes.
+- Skenoh Island is one of two islands located in the Finger Lakes.
 It is the smallest Fish and Wildlife Management Area in New York State, and is one of the few places in the world where limestone oncolites form.
 Oncolites, often called "water biscuits," are light, feathery rocks that crack when dried out.
 The island used to be two square acres but has been drastically shrinking due to weather and erosion.
-During the Sullivan Campaign in 1779, Squaw Island was used as a place of refuge for Native American Women and children.
+During the Sullivan Campaign in 1779, previously named Squaw Island, was used as a place of refuge for Native American women and children.
 Today, you can rent kayaks, canoes, and water bikes to paddle out to the island.